Razor2b/DataVizClass/Plotly Homework/MyAnswer/README.md

+# Plotly Homework
+JavaScript, html, and Json file for UofR assignment

-# This is the URL to see this code in action
+This is the actual URL for this website: https://razor2b.github.io/plotlyhw2020/
-https://razor2b.github.io/plotlyhw2020/